DECAfpga/gameboy/readme.md

 #Do a first make (will finish in error).
 It will download missing submodules
 make
 #when asked just accept default settings with Enter key
-#create file site.mk in DeMiSTify folder
+#Create file site.mk in DeMiSTify folder
 cd DeMiSTify
 cp site.template site.mk
 #Edit site.mk and add your own PATHs to Quartus (Q19)